 Integrated early childhood service models are becoming better understood and prioritised by governments in an attempt to support children and families experiencing significant vulnerabilities.
-They have been identified as a key service model through current early childhood reform processes, including the Productivity Commission, the National Early Years Strategy, the South Australian Royal Commission and the Independent Pricing and Regulatory Tribunal NSW.
+They have been identified in current early childhood inquiries and strategies across the country, including the Productivity Commission inquiry into early childhood education and care, the National Early Years Strategy 2024-2034, the South Australian Royal Commission into Early Childhood Education and Care, and the Independent Pricing and Regulatory Tribunal NSW.

-Social Ventures Australia (SVA) is working to ensure children experiencing significant vulnerability in Australia get access to the right supports in order to thrive.
-As part of this work, we have undertaken extensive research into integrated early childhood hubs and identified the pivotal role they can play in supporting children and families to access key services and connect with other families.
-This work is focused on building the evidence around how early childhood hubs can be most impactful, strengthening service leadership and capability to provide high-quality integrated services, and advocating for structural reform to ensure that more children and families can access them.
+SVA is working to ensure children experiencing significant vulnerability in Australia get access to the right supports in order to thrive.
+As part of this work, we have undertaken extensive research into integrated Early Childhood Hubs and identified the pivotal role they can play in supporting children and families to access key services and connect with other families.
+This work is focused on building the evidence around how Early Childhood Hubs can be most impactful, strengthening service leadership and capability to provide high-quality integrated services, and advocating for structural reform to ensure that more children and families can access them.